suit-wg/manifest-spec/draft-ietf-suit-manifest.md

 - a reference to the full manifest (see {{manifest-reference-uri}})
 - human-readable text describing the manifest found in the SUIT_Envelope (see {{manifest-digest-text}})

-The Text section, or any Command Sequence of the Update Procedure (Image Fetch, Image Installation) can be either a CBOR structure or a SUIT_Digest.
+The Text section, or any Command Sequence of the Update Procedure (Image Fetch, Image Installation and, System Validation) can be either a CBOR structure or a SUIT_Digest.
 In each of these cases, the SUIT_Digest provides for a severable element.
 Severable elements are RECOMMENDED to implement.
 In particular, the human-readable text SHOULD be severable, since most useful text elements occupy more space than a SUIT_Digest, but are not needed by the Recipient.
 Because SUIT_Digest is a CBOR Array and each severable element is a CBOR bstr, it is straight-forward for a Recipient to determine whether an element has been severed.
 The key used for a severable element is the same in the SUIT_Manifest and in the SUIT_Envelope so that a Recipient can easily identify the correct data in the envelope.
 See {{integrity-checks}} for more detail.

 ### suit-manifest-version {#manifest-version}